How much does it cost to charter a yacht?

 Since charter yachts are privately owned, prices are set by the owner.
 This can explain, in part, the wide range of differences in price between boats of similar lengths.
 Yet, several other factors can significantly impact price, including:

 - The Yacht – The year the boat was built, the builder, previous owners, and the boat’s selection of water toys can also increase the cost of a yacht.
 Boats can also develop a reputation, i.e. the largest or most luxurious, or having a famous builder or previous owner.
 Reputation can also affect pricing.

 - Season – Prices typically increase in the high season – i.e. high summer in the Mediterranean or winter in the Caribbean – and decrease in low seasons.

 - Destination – Your charter destination also plays a role in charter cost.
-For example, prices increase in areas without large charter fleets (i.e. the Galapagos), and are more competitive in areas like the BVI or the Bahamas, which has an abundance of charters for hire.
+For example, prices increase in areas without large charter fleets (i.e. the Galapagos), whereas Bahamas yacht charters or BVI charters are priced more competitively.

 Additional Costs Considerations on Charter